On this page

 - the employment agency employs the worker, and you pay the agency for the use of the worker for agreed hours or a set period

-- workers are usually short term, so they may not develop a loyalty to your business and may take their knowledge with them
+- workers are usually short-term – so they may not develop a loyalty to your business and take their knowledge with them

 - the agency pays the worker's wages and other entitlements

-- the agency will charge you a commission, agency or finder's fee, which will add extra expense.
+- the agency will charge you a commission, agency or finder's fee – adding extra expense.

 Permanent (full-time or part-time) employees

-Can be used for short irregular periods of work but can also work in long-term arrangements.
-Some awards also require casuals to be paid for a minimum of three or four hours work depending on the award.
+Casual employees can be used for short irregular periods of work, but can also work in long-term arrangements.
+Some awards also require casuals to be paid for a minimum of three or four hours work – depending on the award.